 Turn the mixer on low and gently add the sugar syrup in a very thin, slow stream to the egg whites.
 Be VERY careful as the sugar is VERY hot.

 Add the butter

-Turn up the mixer speed to medium and add 1 Tbsp of SOFTENED butter at a time until all of the butter is added.
+Turn up the mixer speed to medium and add 1 tablespoon of SOFTENED butter at a time until all of the butter is added.
 Do not be concerned when your meringue deflates some at this point.
 It will gain its structure back after all the butter is added.
 The temperature of the butter is very important.
 It must be very soft but not melting.
 Too melty and you’ll have soup.
 Too firm and you will have lumps of butter in the meringue.
 If you realize the butter is too soft, just continue on but you will need to throw it into the refrigerator to chill slightly before whipping it back up.